 - Costs.
 Working with an influencer will add extra costs for your live shopping session

 - Control.
 For best results, the content should be created by the influencer (aka content creator), thus making you feel you have a lower level of control

 - Product knowledge.
 Your audience will have questions exceeding the host’s expertise.
 Members of your team can answer them using the Chat function.

 The virtual shop assistant is real, and it’s on the road to becoming one of the most important jobs in retail.
 These new online stars can use their experience and help people all over the world find the best products for their needs.
 This format has the highest conversion rate and accommodates both one-to-few and one-to-many approaches.
-To ensure a proper transition for a shop assistant that hasn’t yet mastered the “art” of live shopping, we would recommend starting with smaller audiences and move further to the one-to-many experiences.
+To ensure a proper transition for a shop assistant that hasn’t yet mastered the “art” of live shopping, we would recommend starting with smaller audiences and moving further to the one-to-many experiences.

 - Costs.
 Working with in-house hosts will not pressure your budget.

 - Control.
 The content and its delivery are 100% within your reach.